Monday, June 9, 2014

 Watch Out for This Character:

 Her name is Velma Winters.
 She is the scum of the earth.
-It's hard to explain why I hate her so much, other than the fact that she's a selfish bitch, so I won't.
+It's hard to explain why I hate her so much, other than the fact that she's a selfish asshole, so I won't.
 To explain myself would mean that Velma has some meaning, any significance at all, but she doesn't.
 She is awful.

 Dude, Don't Look, but I Think That Guy's a Psychopath: